fdev31/thot/README.md

     $ ./thot recalibrate

+Reconstruct previously scanned mesh (to test new calibration):

+    $ ./thot make

 A special "exec" command allows command chaining from the command line:

     $ ./thot exec setGain 5, calibrate, keep_laser 1 , make

+Recalibrate manually (while calibrating laser some lines are not matching the picture)

+    $ ./thot exec recalibrate_manual, recalibrate

 Images are saved into **capture/** folder
 Pointcloud is saved as **capture.ply**